 A prison stay will disrupt your life

-At Kammen & Moudy, our attorneys understand your right to a speedy trial.
+At Kammen & Moudy, LLC, our attorneys understand your right to a speedy trial.
 You have a right to challenge the prosecution’s charges in public, where you may clear your name.
 And you deserve to hold the police and government accountable if they don’t move at an appropriate pace.